SamQuigley/SpotifyDataAnalysis/README.md

 jsonToCSV.py  -   converts API response from JSON to CSV ms_to_mins.py -   adds the song duration to the dataset in mins/secs format

-# Data Trnasformation, alaysis, and vizualisation
+# Data Trnasformation, analysis, and vizualisation
 Spotify.R     -   Imports the csv files, performs operations on the datasets, exports the to tab delimeted text files.

 # mapReduce